Trailbl4z3r/Trailbl4z3r.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Here are the project that I did during my years at TAR UC.
+Here are the projects that I did during my years at TAR UC.

 ### Project:CyberSec Entrance Challenge